 - Financial & Business Analysis: Learn how to decipher the financial statements of a limited company and interpret and prepare management information through a variety of techniques.

-You'll complete a 40-week placement (or a minimum of 30-weeks for 2017 entry) which can be carried out anywhere in the world.
+You'll complete a 30-week minimum placement which can be carried out anywhere in the world.
 The placement year offers you a chance to gain experience and make contacts for the future.

 - Dissertation: You'll develop and demonstrate your critical, analytical and research skills by conducting a significant piece of academic work in a topic of your own choice.